• Skip to primary navigation

 This is how you can make these cookies at home.
 Make sure to scroll down to the recipe card for the full detailed instructions!

-1. Cream the butter, granulated sugar, and powdered sugar together.
+1. Combine the cold butter, both sugars, and powdered sugar together.

 2. Mix in the egg, instant coffee, and vanilla until combined.

-4. Flatten the cookie dough balls to about ½ inch in thickness and bake in the preheated oven.
+4. Flatten the cookie dough balls to about ยฝ inch in thickness and bake in the preheated oven.

 Make the chocolate buttercream